 The site and Centre include the 6th Century inscribed stone at Slaughterbridge in North Cornwall.
 The area next to the Centre is known as Camlann - the legendary site of King Arthur's last battle

-The Vale of Avalon/ Arthurian Centre dedicated to telling the 'story behind the stories' of King Arthur in Cornwall alongside Cornish history and legends.
+The Vale of Avalon/ Arthurian Centre is dedicated to telling the 'story behind the stories' of King Arthur in Cornwall alongside Cornish history and legends.
 The information itself has been updated recently after extensive research over more than 20 years.

 Joe Parsons explains : “ We wanted to fire the imagination and stimulate thinking.
 People have always argued over Arthur and will do so long after we are gone.
 There is much truth underlying all the stories of dragons, damsels, magic, knights and honour.